Enable Multi-Site on Ryax

 kubectl apply -f ./secrets

 Now that we have the configuration and a secure connection with the credentials.
-We will use Helm to install the Worker with:
+We will use Helm to install the latest Worker release with:

-helm upgrade --install ryax oci://registry.ryax.org/release-charts/worker --values worker.yaml -n ryaxns
+helm upgrade --install ryax-worker oci://registry.ryax.org/release-charts/worker --values worker.yaml -n ryaxns

 That’s it!
 Once the worker is up and running, you should see a new site available in UI, in the workflow edition, in the Deploy tab of each action.
 Now you just have to select the KUBERNETES site in the Deploy configuration to tell Ryax to execute your Action there on the next run.